To be eligible to apply to the Nurse Anesthesia program, applicants must have the following:

 - Currently employed in an ICU (SICU, MICU, CICU, Neurotrauma, Pediatric ICU in an academic teaching setting).
 PACU and ER employment are not accepted as ICU experience, with a minimum of one year full-time ICU experience.

 - Completed application submitted by June 1 and verified by July 1.
 The application is available March 1 – June 1.
 Verification can take up to 6 weeks, so it is mandatory that you submit the application at least 6 weeks in advance, so it is verified by the July 1 deadline.

 - If coursework was completed at a non-US institution, students must obtain a course-by-course evaluation of their transcripts by World Education Services: www.wes.org.
 The results of the evaluation must be sent to Wayne State University and the Centralized Application System.

-- Complete WSU Graduate Application by July 30.
+- Complete WSU Graduate Application at time of admission offer.

 All deadlines noted on this website must be abided by in order to be considered for admission to the WSU NA program.
 Due to the highly competitive nature of admission to this program, successful completion of all admission requirements does not guarantee admission to the program.

 If you have additional questions, you may also want to review the frequently asked questions about the NA program admissions.

 A personal interview will be granted to select individuals who meet all admission requirements and have submitted the CAS application.

 Completion of the personal interview does not guarantee admission to the Wayne State University Nurse Anesthesia Program.
 Admission to the program is competitive.
 All those admitted to the WSU NA program will have a Criminal Background Check performed by Certiphi, Inc. Matriculation into the program will depend on the results of that check, and successful completion of the WSU Graduate Application.